Joel-Mercier/expo-starter/README.md

 Git-flow is a popular branching model that helps you manage your codebase.
 Follow the instructions in the [setup guide](https://danielkummer.github.io/git-flow-cheatsheet/index.html) to set up git-flow on your local machine.

 The development branch is `develop`.
 The production branch is `main`.
 To start a new feature, go to the `develop` branch and run `git flow feature start <feature-name>`.
 After completing the feature, run `git flow feature publish <feature-name>` to push the new branch to origin.
 Then create a pull request to merge the feature into the `develop` branch.
-You should not push directly to the either branch.
+You should not push directly to either the `develop` or `main` branches.

 ### 4. Set up your local Supabase project